Performativity: Gender studies

 Judith Butler theorized gender as constructed by repeated acts.
 Acts that people come to perform in the mode of belief which cite existing norms, analogous to a script.
 Butler sees gender not as an expression of what one is but as something that one does.
 The appearance of a gendered essence is merely a "performative accomplishment".
 Furthermore, they do not see it as socially imposed on a self that is prior to gender, as the self is not distinct from the categories which constitute it.
-According to Butler's theory, homosexuality and heterosexuality are not fixed categories.
-For Butler, a person is merely in a condition of "doing straightness" or "doing queerness," where these categories are not natural but historical and socially constititued.

-"For Butler, the distinction between the personal and the political or between private and public is itself a fiction designed to support an oppressive status quo: our most personal acts are, in fact, continually being scripted by hegemonic social conventions and ideologies".
+According to Butler's theory, homosexuality and heterosexuality are not fixed categories: a person is merely in a condition of "doing straightness" or "doing queerness," where these categories are not natural but historical and socially constititued.
+For Butler, "the distinction between the personal and the political or between private and public is itself a fiction designed to support an oppressive status quo: our most personal acts are, in fact, continually being scripted by hegemonic social conventions and ideologies".

+For Amelia Jones, this mode of viewing gender offered a way to move beyond the theories of the male gaze in feminist art criticism.
+She suggests that taking into account the subversive potential of performative acts offers ways to consider images as something beyond inanimate objects for male visual pleasure.

+Nonetheless, several criticisms have been raised regarding Butler's reading of performativity.
+Martha Nussbaum has argued that Butler misreads Austin and neglects the material reality of gender oppression.
+Another criticism is that Butler possibly overlooks the unplanned effects of performative acts and the contingencies surrounding them.

+Scholars in the field of sociology observe that Butler's theory might be better suited to literary analysis as opposed to social theory.
+It has also been suggested that the concept of gender performativity offers little new insight when compared to existing ethnomethodological and symbolic interactionist frameworks.